Ellen DuBois

-Ellen Carol DuBois is a professor of history and gender studies.
+Ellen Carol DuBois (born 1947) is a professor of history and gender studies.
 She has taught at the University at Buffalo and ended her career at the University of California, Los Angeles (UCLA).
 DuBois retired from UCLA in 2017.
 She is known for her pioneering work in women's history and for her history books.

 Biography

 DuBois became interested in history while in her senior year of high school.
 She earned a B.A. from Wellesley College in 1968 and a Ph.D. from Northwestern University in 1975.
 DuBois became interested in the women's liberation movement while she was a graduate student and started working with the Chicago Women's Liberation Union.
 Her interest in the movement led to her becoming "one of the early pioneers of women's history," according to People's World.
 Her work focused on the importance of formal politics and women's history.

 After teaching at the University at Buffalo for 16 years, she moved to Los Angeles to continue teaching at University of California, Los Angeles (UCLA).
 She retired from UCLA in 2017.